rconradharris/reddit-background/README.md

 Configure It
 ------------

-If you'd like to customize reddit-background so that it chooses images images from different subreddits, you can provide a configuration file at `~/.reddit-background.conf`.
+If you'd like to customize reddit-background so that it chooses images from different subreddits, you can provide a configuration file at `~/.reddit-background.conf`.
 Samples configuration files are provided in the [examples](https://github.com/rconradharris/reddit-background/tree/master/examples)